 This principle is equally true for your tax documents.
 Starting on January 1st, make a habit of regularly filing receipts, tax documents, and whatever else you think might come handy at tax time.
 If you’ve made a donation to a nonprofit like Goodwill, place that receipt in your “deductions” file.
 And if you regularly keep receipts for regular purchases, make a habit of placing them (and tallying them up) in a “receipts” file.

-You’ll feel more on top of your finances, and you’ll have reduced clutter.
+You’ll feel more on top of your finances when you organize your tax documents year-round, and you’ll have reduced clutter.
 No more last-minute searches at midnight on April 14th—what a relief!